Manufacturers who use machine learning (ML) in their medical devices or IVDs must comply with numerous regulatory requirements.

 - Patient characteristics

-The FDA, Health Canada, and the UK Medicines and Healthcare Products Regulatory Agency (MHRA) have collaborated to publish “Good Machine Learning Practice for Medical Device Development: Guiding Principles.”
-The document contains ten guiding principles that should be followed when using machine learning in medical devices.
-Due to its brevity of only two pages, the document does not go into detail, but it does get to the heart of the most important principles.
+The FDA, Health Canada, and the UK MHRA (Medicines and Healthcare Products Regulatory Agency) have collaborated to publish Good Machine Learning Practice for Medical Device Development: Guiding Principles.
+The document contains ten guiding principles that should be observed when using machine learning in medical devices.
+Due to its brevity of only two pages, the document does not go into detail, but it does summarize the most important principles.

-The updated “Guiding Principles” for medical devices that use machine learning procedures are valuable.
-The FDA has developed these together with Health Canada.
-There are now two lists of “Guiding Principles”:
+The updated “Guiding Principles” for medical devices that use machine learning methods are valuable.
+These were developed by the FDA in collaboration with Health Canada.
+This results in two lists:

 - Good Manufacturing Learning Practices: Guiding Principles